keenmaster486/clean-chat-app/README.md

 * DMs, group messaging, and voice and video chat included and working on all platforms

 Right now the backend is built in Node.js with Express, and the web frontend using React.
 Once proper functionality is achieved, more clients will be built for other platforms and systems, including smartphones.

+## API Documentation

+All of these are at the URL https://clean-chat-app.herokuapp.com (or you can use plain HTTP if you so desire)

+Authenticate each request by setting the HTTP header Authentication to the session ID you are given when logging in.

+GET /status -- API status

+POST /auth -- logs in.
+Needs "username" and "password"

+GET /auth/status -- tells you whether you are logged in or not

+GET /auth/logout -- logs out

+POST /users -- create a new user.
+Needs "username", "email" (can be empty), "password", "displayname"

+GET /users/:userId -- info for a particular user

+GET /users/username/:username -- info for a particular user, found by username instead of id

+GET /users/:userId/contacts -- a particular user's contacts

+PUT /users/:userId -- update a user's info

+GET /groups -- list of public groups

+GET /groups/:groupId -- info for a particular group

+GET /groups/foruser/:userId -- list of private and DM groups a certain user is a member of

+GET /groups/:groupId/messages/:startmsg/:endmsg -- list of messages for a group, from startmsg to endmsg index

+GET /groups/dms/:user1_id/:user2_id -- gets the ID of a DM group between two users - creates the group if nonexistent

+GET /groups/:groupId/users -- list of users who are members of a group

+POST /groups/:groupId/messages -- add a message to the group's messages array.
+Needs "text", "image" (a URL), "video" (a URL), "url" (a supplementary URL), and "userId" (user adding the message)

+PUT /groups/:groupId/messages -- edit a message.
+Needs the message info, "userId", and "id"

+DELETE /groups/:groupId/messages -- delete a message.
+Needs "userId" and "id"

+See the source code for more information.

+## License

 This project was created by Collin Brockway, and is licensed under the following: